DavidOliver/live_cue/README.md

 ### 1. Parsing collection files

-In this step, we obtain basic file and meta data from the collections files, and store the result in the local database.
+In this step, we obtain basic file and meta data from the music collection’s files, and store the result in the local database.

+This step can be individually run in the Elixir interactive terminal:

 ```
 iex> LiveCue.parse_collection_files()